 According to the Albanian Law on Income Tax, a withholding tax at the rate of 10% should be withheld from the gross interest (unless a Double Tax Treaty provides otherwise), paid on loans from foreign lenders or domestic persons not registered with the tax authorities.
+There is a draft amendment, not yet passed in the Parliament, which aims to increase the interest rate to 15%.
 The proceeds of a claim under a guarantee or the proceeds of enforcing security would be subject to withholding tax if they consist of interest amounts.